5 Super Bowl Stocks That Could Break Out After The Big Game

 Suit Up Rookie, You’re Starting

 The Super Bowl is generally dominated by major brands.
-Companies like Anheuser Busch, Frito Lay, Proctor & Gamble, and Geico all have gargantuan marketing budgets.
+Companies like Anheuser Busch, Frito Lay, Procter & Gamble, and Geico all have gargantuan marketing budgets.
 This allows them to buy up Super Bowl air time without breaking a financial sweat.
 However, pretty much everyone already knows about Bud Light, Tostitos, and Tide Detergent.
 Super Bowl commercials really aren’t huge needle movers for these companies.

 For example, American Airlines (Nasdaq: AAL) owns the American Airlines Plaza in SoFi Stadium.
 This will still increase brand awareness for AA slightly.
 However, American Airlines is one of just a handful of major U.S. airlines.
 I don’t really see ticket sales spiking in a meaningful way just because they now own the AA Plaza.
 This is partly because people only fly when they need to.
 No one is going to suddenly start flying more because they saw a commercial.